 Speed Skates (hockey/figure skates are ok for beginners), Helmet, Gloves (leather or cut resistance, neck guard, long sleeve shirt, long pants (tights/sweatpants), knee pads and elbow pads recommended.

-Boots can be rented from the Club if sizes are available.
+Boots and blades can be rented from the Club if sizes are available.

 You may also buy your own equipment's from speedskating equipment vendors listed below